PowerMogli/MicroORM/README.md

 Clean
 -----

-Based on clean-code principles and SOLID principles.
+Based on clean-code and SOLID principles.

 Efficient
 ---------